 Residency and Tuition Rate Determination

-is a "non-resident tuition rate"?
+What is a “non-resident tuition rate”?

 Because RCTC is a public college, the State of Minnesota provides substantial funding for its operations.
 For every dollar a student pays, the State of Minnesota pays almost two dollars to the college.
 The state has determined that non-residents will pay more for tuition.
 Being charged non-resident rates indicates that you are not viewed as a Minnesota resident under current state regulations.

-am I being charged non-resident rates?
+Why am I being charged non-resident rates?

 When you applied for admission to the college, we asked you to report your state of residency.
 If you told us that you are not a Minnesota resident or if you did not provide any answer, you were automatically reported as a non-resident student.
 Further, if you reported that you have been a resident of Minnesota for less than 12 months, state regulations require that we report your status as non-resident.
 If at any time you notify the college that your permanent home address is located outside of Minnesota, you will be considered a non-resident student.